Gitanjali440/Newsletter_2025/Content/IT/IT.md

 ## ITIAN Club

-The ITIAN Club, established in 2021, is a dynamic technology-driven initiative dedicated to fostering innovation and technical excellence among students.
+- <p align=justify>The ITIAN Club, established in 2021, is a dynamic technology-driven initiative dedicated to fostering innovation and technical excellence among students.
 Open to all who have a passion for technology and its real-world applications, the club serves as a vibrant platform for learning, collaboration, and skill development.
-Through a variety of engaging events, hands-on workshops, and interactive sessions, the ITIAN Club encourages members to explore emerging technologies and enhance their practical knowledge.
+ - <p align=justify>Through a variety of engaging events, hands-on workshops, and interactive sessions, the ITIAN Club encourages members to explore emerging technologies and enhance their practical knowledge.
 It continues to empower students by nurturing creativity, technical competence, and a spirit of innovation.

   ![HSR](Images/Itian_collage.jpeg)